drevops/renovate-drupal/README.md

 1. Copy `renovate.json` to your repository.
 2. Copy jobs from `.circleci/config.yml` to your CI config.
+   a.
+Update `RENOVATE_REPOSITORIES` with the name of your repository.
+   b.
+Update cron schedule to run as often as you like (once or twise a day).
 3. Create GitHub read/write access token and add it as a value for `RENOVATE_TOKEN` environment variable in CircleCI UI.
 This is used to submit PRs and update Renovate dashboard issues.
 4. Create GitHub read-only access token and add it as a value for `GITHUB_COM_TOKEN` environment variable in CircleCI UI.
 This is used to overcome GitHub API rate limit when Renovate downloads information aboout your packages.